 The worst sleeping position for your neck is stomach sleeping.
 When you sleep on your stomach, you have to turn your head to one side in order to breathe, which turns your head out of proper alignment.
 And if you’re using a pillow, that pushes your head up higher than it should be.
 Make sure you’re using a good pillow for stomach sleepers that doesn’t push your head up too much, or just try to switch to a better sleeping position.

 Side stomach and back sleeping is better for the neck, so long as you still properly support your head with a pillow that keeps your neck in alignment.

 The truth is that finding the right pillow to support and align your neck and back properly may take some trial and error.
 There is no hard and fast rule when it comes to choosing the best pillow because, in reality, nearly all of us switch sleeping positions throughout the night, says Breus.

 If you primarily sleep in one of these positions – or at least wake up in them – here’s what type of pillow might be best for you.

-- Side Sleepers: Just over 40 percent of Americans sleep on their sides, according to the National Sleep Foundation.
-Typically side sleepers need the thickest or most supportive pillow, usually four-to-six-inches thick, say, experts.
+Just over 40 percent of Americans sleep on their sides, according to the National Sleep Foundation.
+Typically side sleepers need the thickest or most supportive pillow, usually four-to-six-inches thick, say experts.
 This should be tall enough to cover the gap between the top of your shoulder and your neck.

-- Back Sleepers: This pillow needs to be flat enough to support the natural curvature of your neck.
+Pillows for back sleepers need to be flat enough to support the natural curvature of the neck.
 You may initially want to consider a soft pillow but if you have neck pain and sleep on your back, look for a pillow that provides additional support, while maintaining the softness that’s comfortable for you, says Breus.